 Halter tops are hard for anyone to pull off that isn't a 20-year-old Hollywood actress in the 1990s.
 There's no need to accentuate that area.
 Just stick to tanks or short sleeves.

 Leather Mini Skirts

 It's short, it's tight, it's just a no.

-This is the type outerwear just screams rebellious youth.
-That’s not the type of vibe you want to be giving after you’ve lived, experienced, and wised up.
+This is the type of outerwear that just screams "rebellious youth."
+That's not the type of vibe you want to be giving after you've lived, experienced, and wised up.

 Dorm-Style Lounge Chair

 These should get thrown out the second you graduate from college.
-They’re great to have in small spaces, seeing as they fold up.
-But no mature person wants to sink into that while enjoying a nice glass of wine at a dinner party.
+They're great to have in small spaces, seeing as they fold up.
+But no mature person wants to sink into that at a dinner party.